rocicorp/diff-server/README.md

 In this example, we modify two data items.
 Each write only makes sense if the other write succeeds.
 We need the card to end up in either one row or the other.

-This example is difficult to achieve reliably in existing solutions that use simple last-write-wins semantics because there is no easy way to guarantee that the two writes only happen together.
+This example is difficult to achieve reliably in existing solutions that use simple last-write-wins semantics or CRDTs because there is no easy way to guarantee that the two writes only happen together.

 ### Arithmetic